Morality: The Short Answer

 The Smart Asses were the first to realize that the bucket could hold a lot more than four if you really wanted it to.
 They were the first to notice that almost everyone had their big bucket moments and that some people had better buckets than others.
 Just like holding the water bucket, and even worse for everyone, the more time you spent being a Smart Ass and the harder you worked at it, the easier it gets.
 A really good Smart Ass can inspire others to learn to develop their own innate Smart Ass abilities.

 The reason this is relevant is the way in which the Smart Ass emerged in the social group and how morality followed in his wake.
 What was the big deal?
 The Smart Ass makes you look like a fool.
 How?
 By asking a longer question with more breadth and more coverage than you did.
 Of course, not being a Smart Ass, you don’t have a long answer and your short answer wimps like a woody in winter.
 For many generations, the Smart Ass population was regulated by violence and death in the dark of night.
-Then one day (probably many days in many places), something incredible happen.
+Then one day, something incredible happen.
 Some Smart Ass came along and invented something so fucking brilliant that it would change everything…

 The Short Answer to the Long Question.